FlorianStuettgen/EvoSec/README.md

 QubesOS is utilized for secure, compartmentalized experimentation and SaltStack for advanced configuration management and automated provisioning.
 Supporting automated deployment, updates, scaling, adaptive experiments, and predictive maintenance, the system enhances control and efficiency while AI automation ensures secure, responsive, and adaptable lab infrastructure.

-The system delivers granular observability across infrastructure, apps, and network by collecting metrics such as CPU, memory, storage I/O, and network traffic deep packet inspection for detailed analysis and interpretation.
+The system delivers granular observability across infrastructure, apps, and network by collecting metrics such as CPU, memory, storage I/O, and network traffic deep packet inspection for detailed analysis and interpretation:

 <div align="center">